About USC Gould

 Assets that aren’t sold or producing cash aren’t taxed no matter how much they increase in value.
 Borrowed money also isn’t taxed, and the interest rate is typically much less than the income tax rate.

-McCaffery first wrote about the phenomenon in his 2002 book Fair Not Flat: How to Make the Tax System Better and Simpler, in which he argued for replacing the American income tax system with a progressive spending tax.
+McCaffery first wrote about the phenomenon in his 2002 book Fair Not Flat: How to Make the Tax System Better and Simpler (University of Chicago Press, 2002), in which he argued for replacing the American income tax system with a progressive spending tax.

 He’s also used the phrase in opinion pieces for CNN explaining how wealthy Americans like Warren Buffett and Donald Trump didn’t pay taxes.